gopine/diary/2019/July/July 3 (Wed).md

 Still wrapping my head around avoiding infinite loops in useEffect.

 I refactored a class component to use hooks, feels much better.

+Found a great article on custom React hooks.